Remote Sensing & Earth Observation Check out our services and portfolio.

 DIMITRI provides tools to allow inter-comparison of sensor data for purposes of calibration, validation and correction of aerosol scattering and glint reflection.
 ARGANS is involved in a number of DIMITRI projects ranging from algorithm development for new methodologies and tools, collection and ingestion of sensor data into the database, and verification and dissemination of outputs to the scientific community. read more

 Coastal waters are dynamic and changing environments.
-Monitoring and measuring water depth using bathymetry is crucial for navigation, marine engineering and environment management.
+Monitoring and measuring water depth is crucial for the safety of navigation and the integrated coastal zone management (ICZM).
 Deriving bathymetry from satellite has key benefits being more cost effective, available for remote and inaccessible areas and quicker to delivery than traditional methods.

 ARGANS has developed innovative methodologies for generating IHO-compliant nautical charts derived from satellite multi-spectral images processed using an adaptive look-up table physics-based inversion technique pioneered by Dr John Hedley, one of our collaborators, under contract to the French Hydrographical & Oceanographic Office (SHOM).

 European Commission project (www.sensyf.eu) delivering scalable, cloud-based processing, ease of access to Copernicus data and sandbox for developing services.
 ARGANS service was an industrialised version of the DIMITRI optical sensor inter-comparison and analysis tool [2013-2015].

 ESA contract involving a consortia led by ARGANS providing support needed for updating and validating algorithms to be used in the processor for the 4th Reprocessing of MERIS data intended to facilitate a smooth transition towards Sentinel-3 products.